Lilinnilil/music_structure_Vis/README.md

 ## Features

 - Load available pieces from `data/manifest.json`
-- Play synchronized audio from `public/mp3`
 - Explore pitch, timing, velocity, instrument color, rhythm, and melodic motion
 - Toggle percussion visibility
-- Scrub through time with the horizontal timeline control
 - Extend the dataset by adding new MIDI files and processing them with the included script

 ## Project Structure